We are very proud to have the support and involvement of numerous Olympic, international, and inspiring athletes, including:

 Rob Key – Former Kent captain and England batsman with 15 Test matches to his name.
 Guided Kent to the 2007 Twenty20 Cup Finals Day victory and scored almost 20,000 career first-class runs in an 18-year spell with Kent Cricket.
 Currently working with Sky Sports.

 James Tredwell – Ashford-born left-handed batsman and right-arm off break bowler who made his debut for Kent in 2001.
 James was appointed Kent county captain for the 2013 season, made his Test debut for England in 2010, and has taken over 750 wickets in his career.
-Currently in his testimonial year with the club.
+Retired from playing at the end of the 2018 season.

 Darren Stevens – Kent Cricket all-rounder with over 20,000 runs and 500 wickets on his CV.
 Darren is regarded as one of the best players never to have played international cricket.